The 2024 Small Grants Scheme has closed

 Outline proposals

-Outline proposals are invited for submission by Friday 13th May 2022 using the application form provided.
+Outline proposals use the application form provided.
 Further guidance is available in our FAQ document.

-The application should also include a two-page CV using the MRC format (for each applicant), and a completed IAS Conflict Of Interest declaration, and an optional list of relevant and recent publications (maximum one page of A4).
-Applicants should also complete IAS’ Equity, Diversity and Inclusion monitoring survey.
+The application includes a CV (for each applicant), and a completed IAS Conflict Of Interest declaration, and an optional list of relevant and recent publications (maximum one page of A4).
+Applicants should also complete IAS’s Equity, Diversity and Inclusion monitoring survey.

-Outline proposals will be triaged by IAS staff and reviewed by members of the IAS Small Grants Scheme Research Review Committee* against the following criteria:
+Outline proposals are triaged by IAS staff and reviewed by members of the IAS Small Grants Scheme Research Review Committee* against the following criteria:

 - Potential for the proposed research to inform alcohol policy debates